SLane35/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 Although the models achieved similar results, they went about getting the results in very different ways.

 ## Future work
-If I had the opportunity to experiment more with this, I would try using different parameters for the Logistic Regression in the Hyperdrive run and also perhaps use the Bayesian sampler.
-I would also like to experiemnt with different primary metrics.
+If I had the opportunity to experiment more with this, I would try using the Bayesian sampler instead of Random since it is more thorough and could achieve better results.
+I would also like to experiment with different primary metrics, like AUC.
+Since the data in this dataset is imbalanced, the accuracy does not really give a good measure of performance.